-ECED 4232: Cultural Awareness for Young Children
+ECED 4232 - Cultural Awareness for Young Children

 Focus on impact of diversity on development of young children.
 The influence of culture and social class on children's socialization and cognition will be discussed.
 Research and theories to support the development of minority children will be emphasized.
-Field experiences required.